-When I got back to Boston Steet, it was about midnight.
-I didn't need the key mi mother had given me because the lights were still on and as soon as I touched the doorknob the door came open and mi mothers' sour face was looking at me.
+When I got back to Boston Street, it was about midnight.
+I didn't need the key mi mother had given me because the lights were still on.
+As soon as I touched the doorknob the door came open and mi mothers' sour face was looking at me.

 "What are you doing still up?
 It's just after 12, ya should be in bed.
 Where's Jim?"

 "So why didn't ya go with him?"